-- 1. Progress letters may be used to report improvement, outstanding achievement or a performance on the part of the student that is less than expected. - 2.
-Ideally, a A progress letter should be sent to the parents of a generated for a student who is not doing as well as the teacher feels he or she could do Historically and practically, a letter should be sent to the parents of any student who or is failing or in danger of failing.
-This means a student who is functioning at a D or E level. - 3.
-If a progress letter cannot be sent because it is too late in the marking period, a phone contact should be made.
+- 1. Progress letters may be used to report improvement, outstanding achievement or performance on the part of the student that is less than expected. - 2.
+A progress letter should be generated for a student who is not doing as well as the teacher feels he or she could do or is failing or in danger of failing.
+This means a student who is functioning at a D or E level.

 Parents have a right to know when their children are doing poorly in time to help prevent failure.
-A teacher is expected to initiate a two way communication with the parent A teacher should CALL parents advising them of poor or missing work and seeking their assistance BEFORE issuing a D or an E on the report card.
-IF an appropriate progress letter has not been sent.
+A teacher is expected to initiate a two way communication with the parent advising them of poor or missing work and seeking their assistance BEFORE issuing a D or an E on the report card.
 Record the date, with necessary notes, of home contacts to facilitate any later questions or contacts.